1395 W Broadway rezoning application

 Being a very close neighbour to this new development, I have questions about the following issues: 1) I am curious about the reflective glare of the sun off the glass windows of the building during certain times of the day and whether it would increase the heat within our nearby townhouse units (which can reach up to 32 degrees indoors in the summer) through skylights and windows.
 Would this be an issue?
 2) I am concerned that having suffered through five years of construction with the Skytrain projects, that the construction of this building would make getting in and out of the area by car even more difficult.
 Would Hemlock be blocked off for construction?
 It's the most expedient way up to 16th Avenue without having to turn left onto Granville or go out of the way to Fir.
 How would the traffic be handled at this intersection during construction (which would probably be lengthy) given that Granville Broadway is difficult to use, especially during rush hours?
 3) What is the anticipated timeline of the project - would it commence before the opening of the Skytrain station or after?
 How long is it expected to last?
 Thank you.

-SW2 asked 10 months ago
+SW2 asked about 1 year ago

 Regarding building materials and glare: In addition to a thorough staff review, this application has been referred to the Urban Design Panel Meeting on October 11, 2023.
 The Urban Design Panel (UDP) advises City Council and staff about development proposals or policies, including major development applications, rezoning applications, and other projects of public interest.
 Material assignment including glass type will be confirmed at the development permit stage, at which time members of the public will have further opportunities to provide feedback.